Machine Learning Software Comparison 2024: Platforms & Pricing

 Amazon SageMaker

 Amazon SageMaker is a comprehensive ML service that provides a wide range of tools and capabilities for building, training, and deploying ML models.
-It aims to empower data scientists and developers with the resources they need to tackle complex ML challenges.
+It aims to data scientists and developers with the resources they need to tackle complex ML challenges.

 Key Features of SageMaker